meloniq/wpec-beta-tester/readme.txt

 = Why am I not getting update notifications when there were new commits? =

 Just like with any plugin, this will not check for updates on every admin page load unless you explicetely tell it to.
-You can do this by clicking the "Check Again" button from the WordPress updates screen or you can set the WP_GITHUB_FORCE_UPDATE or WP_DEBUG as true in your wp-config.php file.
+You can do this by clicking the "Check Again" button from the WordPress updates screen or you can set the WP_GITHUB_FORCE_UPDATE as true in your wp-config.php file.

 == Installation ==